 Your Child's Sleep Environment

-If your baby, toddler, or big kid is learning healthy sleep habits or struggling to get all of the deep sleep their growing brains need to thrive, here are a few areas to consider firming up on.
+If your baby, toddler, or preschool aged big kid is learning healthy sleep habits or struggling to get all of the deep sleep their growing brains need to thrive, here are the top five areas to address now.

 Of course not all children require pitch black rooms to sleep well, but just about all of us will have an easier time falling asleep and will sleep better and longer in a very dark room.